 Instructions

-- Make Pecan Pie Filling.
-Combine pecans, corn syrup, brown sugar, butter, eggs and salt in a medium saucepan over low heat.
+- Make filling.
+Combine pecans, corn syrup, brown sugar, butter, eggs, and salt in a medium saucepan over low heat.
 Stir constantly over low heat until sugars are dissolved.

 - Cook.
 Gradually increase the heat and bring the mixture to a slight boil.
 Once boiling, reduce to a simmer and cook until the mixture thickens (8-9 minutes), stirring constantly.